valtimo-platform/valtimo-documentation/extending-valtimo/document/assigning-and-unassigning-a-user.md

-# Assigning a user
+# Assigning and unassigning a user

+A document definition is a JSON document that defines the structure that document has, as well as restrict the allowed values for each property through validation rules.
+This page shows how to assign and unassign users to and from a case.

-It is possible to assign a user to a document.
-There are two methods available
+There are two methods available to assign a user

 1) Using the endpoint `POST /api/document/{documentId}/assign` and providing a user id in the request body.
   ```json